12 Best Adaptogens for Every Symptom of Stress

 Increases muscle mass: Holy basil is high in ursolic acid, a compound also found in apple peels, that may affect body composition by increasing muscle mass and decreasing body fat, although there’s not enough solid evidence out there yet showing this really works.[21, 22] (I’ve used other forms of ursolic acid for body composition too…an interesting idea, but I couldn’t tell if it worked in my very short and not well controlled n=1 experiment.)

 Boosts libido: Holy basil is also known to be both an anti-fertility agent and libido enhancer, so this could be a fun herb for couples not ready to conceive.
 Holy basil is one of the only aphrodisiac and testosterone boosting-supplements, while also being reducing fertility in men, and researchers aren’t entirely sure why.
 Some animal studies suggest that it could also be tied to its high ursolic acid content.[23, 24] The ursolic acid could prevent spermatogenesis.

-In summary, use holy basil to:
+How to use holy basil

-- reduce stress and anxiety
+- Reducing stress and anxiety

-- support your liver
+- Supporting your liver

-- boost your (or your partner’s) libido
+- Boosting your (or your partner’s) libido

 *I love the anti-inflammatory effects of holy basil, but I have some concern that anything that reduces fertility is often harmful to the rest of your cells too.
 Your swimmers (or eggs) are great signs of how healthy your system is.
 But I use it whenever I’m inflamed because it works.